u0953009/11/README.md

 # Binary Image classifier using keras

 Images used to train this classifier are phtos of Allegro robotic hand trying to grasp an object.

+1. Model Architecture
+   - The model uses pre trained model Inception V3
+   - Mixed7 layer Inception V3 is extracted
+   - On top of the pre trained model, classifier layer is built.
+      Fully connected layer and sigmoid layer

+2. Data analysis
-After the robotic hand tries to grasp, if it was successful it has an object in hand.
+  - After the robotic hand tries to grasp, if it was successful it has an object in hand.
 Otherwise, an object is on the desk or floor.

-Photos were taken after each try.
+   - Photos were taken after each try.

-This classifier is a binary classifier which determines if grasping try was successful or unsuccessful.
+  - This classifier is a binary classifier which determines if grasping try was successful or unsuccessful.

-1707 images were used to train. \
+ - 1707 images were used to train.
 500 images were used to validate.

+ - Sample images

 ## Installation
 pip install -r requirements.txt